 Selecting an organic lawn fertilizer

 All packaged organic fertilizer products will have a fertilizer analysis or grade that refers to the percentages of nitrogen (N), phosphate (P2O5) and potassium (K2O) in the fertilizer.
-On a fertilizer label, these nutrients will be listed as three numbers in the order N-P-K. For example, a 10-2-2 fertilizer contains 10 percent nitrogen, 2 percent phosphate and 2 potassium.
-One hundred pounds of this fertilizer would hold 10 pounds of nitrogen, 15 pounds of phosphate and zero pounds of potash.
+On a fertilizer label, these nutrients will be listed as three numbers in the order N-P-K. For example, a 10-2-2 fertilizer contains 10 percent nitrogen, 2 percent phosphate and 2 percent potassium.
+One hundred pounds of this fertilizer would hold 10 pounds of nitrogen, 2 pounds of phosphate and 2 pounds of potash.
 If a soil test indicates that the levels of some nutrients are high, try to choose a product that has low concentrations of those nutrients.

 There is a turf fertilizer law in New Hampshire that dictates that no retail fertilizer product should exceed 0.9 pounds per 1,000 square feet of total nitrogen can be put down per fertilizer application, when applied according to the product label.
 That means that with each fertilizer application you should be putting down no more than 0.9 pounds of actual nitrogen per 1,000 square feet.
 You can figure out how much fertilizer to apply by dong a few simple calculations.
 Additionally, no more than 3.25 pounds per 1000 square feet of total nitrogen should be applied in a year, as directed by the instructions.